Running the Game

 Prophetic Vision: Move any foe to adjacent zone

-Temporal Loop (1 IT): Advance or reduce any scene clock by 2 segments
+Temporal Loop (Re-arm, 1 IT): Advance or reduce any scene clock by 2 segments

-Clocks: Armor 4 segments (must fill before Health), Health 6 segments
+Clocks: Armor 4 segments (hard hits only, 1 per hit; must fill before Health),

 Step 4: Design Environmental Challenges